RyanMakes/old-ryanmakes.github.io/src/content/blog/first-post.md

 Honestly it really rather stings.
 "Feed the beast, everyone else is doing it.
 What's wrong with you?"
 How many hills can I die on?

+I reluctantly make the choice to live as others do and I make a github account and I use it to sign in to stackblitz

+Somehow, after signing in to save, I have been given some other web editor that is noticably more sluggish and it just feels bad oh my god why why why why

+Why does it have to be shit?
+It was really good literally a minute ago before it helpfully loaded the github-specific integrations that janked it up.
+COME ON!

+We are in it I guess.
+I enable GitHub Pages and Actions for Astro.